 We display the histogram of the load index among clusters after running of LB procedure in Figure 2.
-The system has 10,000 nodes; the average size of a cluster is configured as 8 (the number of nodes in a cluster then ranges between 4 and 16 under the organization of eQuus), and the load balancing bound is plus/minus 20% of the mean.
+The system has 10,000 nodes: the average size of a cluster is configured as 8 (the number of nodes in a cluster then ranges between 4 and 16 under the organization of eQuus), and the load balancing bound is plus/minus 20% of the mean.
 Figure 2 (b) - (e) show the results of these four schemes.
 The figures show the number of clusters as a function of the load index when the system got into the balanced state (as defined above).
 Except the receiver-initiate scheme, these schemes balance the load tightly around the mean, and especially, there is no heavily loaded cluster in the system.
 The directoryinitiated scheme has a histogram similar to the central directory scheme, where there is a spike existing near the mean; with the sender-initiated and the receiver-initiated schemes the load index of the clusters is more spread between the lower and upper thresholds.
 In the receiver-initiated scheme, a cluster makes decision on node movement only when it identifies itself as a receiver.
 In the case that a cluster is not a receiver, node movements will not occur in its local domain, even when there are overloaded clusters in the domain.
 This is the reason why with the receiver-initiated scheme some under-loaded clusters remain.

 Figure 2.
-The histogram of loads among clusters before load balancing (a), and after load balancing, (b) central directory, (c) directory-initiated, (d) sender-initiated, (e) receiverinitiated
+The histogram of loads among clusters before load balancing (a), and after load balancing, (b) central directory, (c) directory-initiated, (d) sender-initiated, (e) receiver-initiated the rounds of running a scheme to achieve global balancing, the total number of node movements, and the number of splits and merges that occurred during the balancing procedure.
+These values are the average taken from ten experimental runs for different bounds and different decision policies.

-From Figure 2, we can see that all these schemes can globally balance the load indexes among clusters in the system through balancing their neighbourhood.
+From Figure 2, we can see that all these schemes can globally balance the load indexes among clusters in the system through balancing their neighborhood.
 Next, we give some numerical results about these schemes.
-Table 1 provides a comparison for the standard deviation of the load index, the delta of the load index which is defined as: maximum - minimum, the rounds of running a scheme to achieve global balancing, and the total number of node movements that occurred during the balancing procedure.
-These values are the average taken from ten experimental runs for different bounds and different decision policies.
+Table 1 provides a comparison for the standard deviation (std. dev.) of the load index, the delta of the load index which is defined as: (mean - minimum)/mean 100%,